Ikemura-kei/IMG2GRAPH-Segmentation-Experiment-Stack/README.md

 # IMG2GRAPH Segmentation Experiment Stack

 This repository provide various models and experiments for testing various graph generation methods from images.
-The generated graph is then passed along to a n-layers GCN for message passing.
+The generated graph is then passed along to a various GNN models for message passing.
 The updated graph is subsequently converted to segmentation maps.

 # Dependencies
 - pytorch 1.11.0